 - No Scout is asked to do more than they can manage, but over time they build their skills and capabilities and try to do more.
 The Beaver Scout who was brave to risk a one night slumber party grows into the Rover Scout who volunteers a week of work overseas.
 That growth equals one thing – Confidence.

 Scouting is a non-formal educational experience that is firmly rooted in the experiential educational model.
 What does this mean?

 Formal education is highly structured and is provided in the primary, secondary and college education system that we are all familiar with.

 Non-formal education is learning through fun, adventure, discovery for ourselves, interaction & experience.
 The word non-formal is not to be confused with informal!

-Scouting Ireland encourages the physical, intellectual, character, emotional, social and spiritual development of young people so that they may achieve their full potential and, as responsible citizens, to improve society.
+The Aim of Scouting Ireland is to encourage the social, physical, intellectual, character, emotional and spiritual development of young people so that they may achieve their full potential and, as responsible citizens, to improve society.

 The Scout Method